2044295/Assistant-Robotic-Musician/smml/README.md

-    getPitchEstimate.py # Finds the nearest match in a pitchData object getPitchExact.py    # Detects exact matches to pitches in a pitchData object pitchData.json      # A pre-generated pitchData object around A440 markup/             # Subpackage for handling reading and writing SMML __init__.py         # Initializes the subpackage
+    getPitchEstimate.py # Finds the nearest match in a pitchData object getPitchExact.py    # Detects exact matches to pitches in a pitchData object pitchData.json      # A pre-generated pitchData object around A440 process.py          # A method dealing with FFT and Volume calculations markup/             # Subpackage for handling reading and writing SMML __init__.py         # Initializes the subpackage
     read.py             # Read SMML and returning a cleaned-up string